solosodium/solosodium.github.io/_posts/2017-08-07-program-attint85-with-arduino-nano.md

 ## # Upload Code

-Now we can finally upload your code to ATtiny85.
-But before that, you need to select the right board settings as the following, and make sure to select programmer as **Arduino as ISP**.
+Right before uploading the code, we need to burn the bootloader to the brand new ATtiny85 chip with the following settings.
+Once bootloader is ready, upload the code, and make sure to select programmer as **Arduino as ISP**.

 ![Upload code](/custom/2017-08-07-program-attint85-with-arduino-nano/uc.png "Upload code")

-Upload the code, DONE!